galanisl/loh_scripts/README.md

 The following figure shows the different datasets that we analysed and the outputs that were produced with the pipelines listed below.
-Briefly, low-pass whole genome sequencing (WGS) data from OCT4-targeted and Cas9 control single cells or trophectoderm (TE) biopsies from human embryo samples were used to generate copy-number profiles.
+Briefly, low-pass whole genome sequencing (WGS) data from OCT4-targeted, Cas9 and uninjected control single cells or trophectoderm (TE) biopsies from human embryo samples were used to generate copy-number profiles.
 The genomic DNA (gDNA) isolated from single cells or TE biopsies subjected to the G\&T-seq protocol (short for single cell genome and transcriptome sequencing) or to whole genome amplification (WGA) was used for targeted deep sequencing of 15 PCR amplicons across the *POU5F1* locus.
 We took advantage of the high coverage obtained at each of the sequenced